bjlkeng/bjlkeng.github.io/source/posts/variational-autoencoders.rst

 The first place on this topic is to discuss the idea of a `generative model <https://en.wikipedia.org/wiki/Generative_model>`__.
-A generative model is a model from which allows you to sample (i.e. randomly generate data points) from the a distribution similar to your observed data points.
+A generative model is a model from which allows you to sample (i.e. randomly generate data points) from a distribution similar to your observed data points.
 We can accomplish this by specifying a joint distribution over all the dimensions of the data (including the "y" labels).
 This allows us to generate any number of data points that has similar